COVID-19 Student Hardship Fund

 COVID-19 has dramatically altered our students’ university experience, radically changing the Cambridge they know.

-Most of our students have gone home and have not been able to return to Cambridge for the Easter Term.
+Most of our students have gone home and have not been able to return to Cambridge.
 They will continue to be taught and have assessments, but their materials will be available and their supervisions will take place online.
 Counselling and support from the Disability Resource Centre are accessible remotely.

 Even a single term makes up a significant proportion of a degree, and our students will feel their absence from Cambridge keenly.